Mykol71/ostools-1.17/README.md

 - by default logging is in /tmp/updateos.log
 - if no network, no group installs
 - command line prompts given to updateos get passed on to a script exec
+- the "dry" command line option after script cats the script to stdout, after a group shows the #HELP info and supporting scripts.

 script exec
 -----------